ossf/scorecard/README.md

 ### Authentication

-Before running Scorecard, you need to, either:
+Before running Scorecard, you need to either:

 -   [create a GitHub access token](https://docs.github.com/en/free-pro-team@latest/developers/apps/about-apps#personal-access-tokens)
     and set it in an environment variable called `GITHUB_AUTH_TOKEN`,